Adjuncts

-In brewing, adjuncts are unmalted grains (such as corn, rice, rye, oats, barley, and wheat) or grain products used in brewing beer which supplement the main mash ingredient (such as malted barley).
+In brewing, adjuncts are unmalted grains (such as barley, wheat, maize, rice, rye, and oats) or grain products used in brewing beer which supplement the main mash ingredient (such as malted barley).
 This is often done with the intention of cutting costs, but sometimes also to create an additional feature, such as better foam retention, flavours or nutritional value or additives.
 Both solid and liquid adjuncts are commonly used.

 Definition

 Ingredients which are standard for certain beers, such as wheat in a wheat beer, may be termed adjuncts when used in beers which could be made without them — such as adding wheat to a pale ale for the purpose of creating a lasting head.
 The sense here is that the ingredient is additional and strictly unnecessary, though it may be beneficial and attractive.
 Under the Bavarian Reinheitsgebot purity law it would be considered that an adjunct is any beer ingredient other than water, barley, hops, and yeast; this, however, is an antiquated view.
 This purity law originated in 16th-century Germany and did not initially include yeast due to the fact that it had not been discovered yet.

 The term adjunct is often used to refer to corn, rice, oats, unmalted barley and rye.
 The use of ingredients as substitutes for the main starch source is where the term adjunct is most often used.